 In addition to meeting the entrance requirements of the college, the prospective music performance major must pass a performance audition.
-No audition is required for music minors.
+No audition is required for Music Business majors or music minors.

 REQUIREMENTS FOR A MAJOR IN MUSIC PERFORMANCE

 A major in Music requires the following components: